 The use of symbols is key to keeping the file size (download time) of Flash movies small.
 Symbols also allow you to make updates to objects across your entire project by editing just one object rather than each instance (occurrence) of that object.

 Workflow - One can create a shape in the main Timeline, select it and drag it to the lower half of the Library panel.
 Alternatively, instead of dragging, one can choose Modify>Convert to Symbol or just press F8.
 Any of these actions will result in the display of a dialog box asking what the symbol type is (choose Graphic for now).
 Use descriptive names for symbols, just like for layers.
-Any of the actions above will result in the creation of a symbol which is placed in the library, and the creation of an instance of this symbol to replace the shape originally created.
+Any of the actions above will result in the creation of a symbol which is placed in the library, and the creation of an instance of this symbol on the Stage to replace the shape originally created.
 Alternatively, if one knows one wants to create a symbol, one can select Insert>New Symbol on the menu or click the Insert>New Symbol button at the bottom left of the Library panel.

 To edit a symbol, one can double click the icon next to the symbol name in the Library or one can double click an instance of the symbol on the Stage (termed "editing in place").
 The latter allows you to edit the symbol while viewing the rest of the objects on the Stage.
 When editing the symbol, the name of the symbol will appear to the right of the Scene (by default Scene 1).
 This allows you to determine that you are editing the symbol, not something on the Stage in the main Timeline.
 If one clicks on the Scene designation, one returns to the main Timeline and any changes to the symbol are reflected in all instances of the symbol.

 The symbol has its own timeline so one can do an animation (frame-by-frame or tween) inside of the symbol.
 If one then places an instance of the symbol on the Stage in the main Timeline, the animation inside of a graphic symbol will play only to the extent that there are sufficient frames in the main Timeline after the occurrence of the instance of the symbol.
 Thus if the graphic symbol has 24 frames, to see the entire animation in the symbol will require 23 frames in the main Timeline after the frame in which the instance of the symbol is placed.
 If one needs to extend the main Timeline, this would normally be done by inserting frames (F5).
-Through the First property in the Looping section of the Property Inspector for the instance of the graphic symbol containing the animation in the main Timeline, one can also designate in which frame of the animation inside of the symbol will start.
+Through the First property in the Looping section of the Property Inspector for the instance of the graphic symbol containing the animation in the main Timeline, one can also designate the starting frame of the animation inside the symbol.

-Revised: November 14, 2011.
+Revised: November 17, 2015.
 Comments to Bill Pegram, bill@billpegram.com